batting

 1.)
 CAST THE SWING

 PROBLEM: Before players can use batting tips effectively, they must understand the root of the problem.
 Early arm extension through the swing process results in a mechanical flaw known as a cast.
 Batters who fully extend their front arm, or bar out, as they begin to swing find themselves in trouble before the ball even crosses the plate.
-As the barrel of the bat extends away from the hitter’s body on the initial approach it prevents the hitter from staying inside on the ball.
+As the barrel of the bat extends away from the hitter’s body on the initial approach, it prevents the hitter from staying inside on the ball.
 This causes the barrel to wrap around the baseball, eliminating any chance of an opposite-field hit.
 Along with no hits to the opposite field, batters who cast their swing also experience a long, slow, and weak swing path.
 Without a proper baseball swing plane, it’s nearly impossible to catch up to a good fastball.

 SOLUTION: As the late great Ted Williams always said “hips before hands.”
 Initiating your hips before turning your inside shoulder helps prevent casting along with other baseball swing flaws.
 Once your hips have begun to rotate throw your hands at the ball while maintaining a solid bottom arm in a strong and slightly bent position.
 In other words, the shaft of the bat stays close and tight to the back shoulder.
 This establishes more power from the beginning of a hitter’s swing to the end.